ISA reference page

 2. On the main circuit:

-1. Duplicate the “Halt” tunnel that’s connected to the Halt LED already, and connect it to the Control’s halt output.
+1. Conveniently, there is already a Halt tunnel next to the control.
+Connect it to the Control’s halt output.

 2. Duplicate that tunnel and connect it to the PC FSM’s “halt” input.

-Now reset, and tick the clock.
+3. Now reset, and tick the clock.
 The PC should now stay at 0!
-You just implemented the hlt instruction!
+You just implemented the hlt instruction! or– Wait a second.
+Look at the instruction input to the control.

 4.4 The next instructions: li and put